AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 # Python

--Extensible Design
+- Extensible Design

--Community Involved Design
+- Community Involved Design

--Emphasizing Fun
+- Emphasizing Fun

--Culture

-### Working With Python
-#### Python

-Executing python file
+- Culture

+### __Python definitions__
-Rudimentary REPL (Read, Eval, Print, Loop)
+- REPL - (Read, Eval, Print, Loop)
+- Package - A module which can contain other modules
+  * Packages are generally directories
+- Module - A script/application which stands alone
+  * Modules are generally files
+- `sys.path` - List of directories Python searches for modules

 #### Pip